 Now you can add the remaining sugar to the bowl and mix until well combined.

-Depending on how wide your jar is, you may need to cut the vanilla pods in half, so that they can easily fit in.
+Depending on how wide your jar is, you may need to cut the vanilla pods in half or even smaller, so that they can easily fit in.
 Now pour in about half of the sugar and then place the vanilla pods in the jar, before you top it up with the remaining sugar and give it a good shake.

-As I mentioned earlier, it’s really important to allow the vanilla sugar to sit for a couple of weeks, so it can mature and deepen in flavour, before using it.
-You can see in the photos below that the sugar on the left has just been made, due to its dry appearance.
-Whereas, the sugar on the right has matured, and become slightly damp, after absorbing all those oils and flavour from the seeds and the pods!
+As I mentioned earlier, it’s really important to allow the vanilla sugar to sit for at least couple of weeks, so it can mature and deepen in flavour, before using it.
+When the vanilla sugar is first made, it will have a dry appearance.
+However, after a couple of weeks or so the sugar becomes slightly damp, after absorbing all those oils and flavour from the seeds and the pods.